meilisearch/integration-guides/guides/build_integration.md

 ## 3. CONTRIBUTING.md

-The repository should contain a CONTRIBUTING.md.
-The [template is here](/templates/CONTRIBUTING.md) and needs to be filled according to the repository context.
+All integration repositories must contain a file titled `CONTRIBUTING.md`.
+The template is [here](/templates/CONTRIBUTING.md) and should be filled according to the details of your repository..

 ## 4. Minimal Provided Methods